-This one of the top coach holiday myths not only amongst travellers but also sometimes amongst some ill informed travel industry people.
+This is one of the top coach holiday myths not only amongst travellers but also sometimes amongst some ill-informed travel industry people.
 There is often a view that people on coach holidays don’t spend money which is also not true.

 There is a huge variety in the type of coach holidays available, as there are with all types of travel.
-Coach holidays have adapted over the years to reflect the taste and interest of their customers, who want more local experiences, more authentic experiences and more in depth and active experiences.
+Coach holidays have adapted over the years to reflect the taste and interests of their customers, who want more local experiences, more authentic experiences and more in-depth and active experiences.